D4wnstar/aetherwisp/Constants/Fine-structure constant.md

 - $c$ is the [[speed of light]].
 - $\varepsilon_{0}$ is the [[vacuum permittivity]].

-The exact value of the constant is not an integer, but unless precision is needed, $\alpha\equiv1/137$ is commonly used since it's easy to remember and is $\sim0.03$ away from the actual value.
+The exact value of the constant is not an integer, but unless precision is needed, $\alpha\equiv1/137$ is commonly used since it's easy to remember and is only $\sim0.03$ away from the actual value.